-Become a Certified Expert in Structured Language Therapy
+Become a Certified Expert in Structured Literacy Therapy

 Or, if you are feeling a little rusty in the area of language structure and would like to brush up this, as well as improve your understanding of research-backed interventions, we would welcome you to take our two course sequence:

-- Course 1: The Structure of Written English - Course 2: Structured Language-Literacy Intervention
+- Course 1: The Structure of Written English - Course 2: Structured Literacy Intervention

 The Journey to This Point